emtenet/xc9500xl-fuse-map/doc/fuse-map.md

 ## FastCONNECT input MUX

-The side A-bits and B-bits are MUX bits selecting one of the pin inputs or macro cell outputs for a partucilar input to a function block.
+The side A-bits and B-bits are MUX bits selecting one of the pin inputs (external) or macro cell outputs (internal) for a partucilar input to a function block.

 The function block is determined by the location of the page in the band.